Connected algebraic groups acting on three-dimensional Mori fibrations: Preliminaries

 Therefore, for every algebraic subgroup $G \subseteq \Bir(\p^n)$, there exists a birational map $\P^n \dashrightarrow X$, where $X$ is a (smooth, otherwise remove the singular locus) rational variety, which conjugates $G$ to a subgroup of $\Aut(X)$ (and of $\Autz(X)$ if moreover $G$ is connected).
-The following fact is well-known from the specialists but worth being noticed.
+The following fact is well-known by the specialists but worth being mentioned.

-\begin{lemma} Let $X$ be a variety which is rationally connected $($two general points of $X$ are connected by a rational curve$)$.
+\begin{lemma} Let $X$ be a rationally connected variety $($two general points of $X$ are connected by a rational curve$)$.
 Then every algebraic subgroup $G \subseteq \Bir(X)$ is a linear algebraic group. \end{lemma}

-\begin{proof} Since an algebraic group is linear if and only if its neutral component is linear, we can replace $G$ by $G^0$ and assume that $G$ is connected.
+\begin{proof} Since an algebraic group is linear if and only if its neutral component is linear, we can replace $G$ by $G^\circ$ and assume that $G$ is connected.
 By Theorem \ref{th Wei55}, there is a variety $Y$ birational to $X$ such that $G$ identifies with a subgroup of $\Autz(Y)$.
 As $X$ is rationally connected, so is $Y$.
 As before, we may assume that $Y$ is smooth.
 Let $\alpha_Y: Y \to A(Y)$ be the Albanese morphism, that is, the universal morphism to an abelian variety \cite{Ser58}.
 Then $G$ acts on $A(Y)$ by translations, compatibly with its action on $Y$, and the Nishi-Matsumura theorem (see \cite{Mat63,Bri10}) asserts that the induced homomorphism $G \to A(Y)$ factors through a homomorphism $A(G) \to A(Y)$ with finite kernel.
 However, since $Y$ is rationally connected, $A(Y)$, and then $A(G)$ are trivial.
 Hence, $G$ is linear by the Chevalley's structure theorem; see for instance \cite[Theorem~1.1.1]{BSU13}. \end{proof}

 \begin{remark} The previous result in the case $X=\P^n$, with almost the same proof, already appeared in \cite[Remark~2.21]{BF}. \end{remark}